Clean desk with three distinct paths illustrated on notebook, representing choice between AI tools

 A simple framework for choosing

-Here's the framework I use:
+This is the framework I use daily:

 TaskBest tool